[5% Off] China Train Ticket Discount for New Users

-As the capital of Yunnan and nicknamed the "City of Eternal Spring" for its mild climate all year round, Kunming is also the main railway hub in south-west China!
+Kunming, the capital of Yunnan Province, is known as the "Spring City" for its mild climate year-round.
+It is also an important railway hub in Southwest China.

-To help you make the most of your trip, Trip.com has put together a comprehensive guide to the main railway stations in Kunming!
+To help you travel smoothly, Trip.com has put together a complete guide to Kunming’s main railway stations!

 Main Train Stations in Kunming